eflows4hpc/documentation/doc/source/Sections/01_Software_Stack/01_Gateway_services/09_Model_repository.rst

 The service is based on MLflow_ open source software.
 The project specific extensions can be found in the project repository_.

-There is an instance of the model repository service hosted in HDF could which can be accessed_.
+There is an instance of the model repository service hosted in Julich HDF could which can be accessed_.